eraycaganozdemir/DSA-210-Project/README.md

 <br>

-- In the app the the amount of steps for each day is stored, so I will retrieve those data to compare my amount of steps and my spending on the same day.
+- The iPhone Health app stores the number of steps taken each day.
+I will retrieve and format this data for comparison with my spending habits to explore potential correlations.